actorjs/actorjs-core/readme.md

 var actorReplyRef = system.actorOf(new ActorReply());
 var actorSendRef = system.actorOf(new ActorSend(actorReplyRef))
 ```

 Forward
 -------
-Forwarding messages to an other actor can be do in the following way.
+Forwarding messages sends a message to the next actor but keeps the original sender.
+This is done by giving te sender as the second argument of the tell function.
+Example also end up in endless loop.

 ```
 function SendActor(forwardActorRef) {
     this.receive = function (message) {